 Honey for collapsed trachea in dogs

-That deep, dry, honking cough that you keep hearing from your canine companion could be a sign of a collapsed trachea.
+That deep, dry, honking cough you keep hearing from your canine companion could signify a collapsed trachea.
 Dogs with a collapsed trachea, or windpipe, have weakened cartilage along the trachea walls that starts to sag, causing them to have difficulty breathing air into their lungs.
-Middle-aged and senior dogs are most commonly affected as well as toy breeds, like Chihuahuas, Pomeranians, Shih Tzus, Yorkshire terriers, and toy poodles
+Middle-age and senior dogs are most commonly affected as well as toy breeds, like Chihuahuas, Pomeranians, Shih Tzus, Yorkshire terriers, and toy poodles.

-A collapsed trachea will need to be treated by a veterinarian with either medical treatment or surgery, but honey is a helpful home remedy to relieve some of your dog's honking cough.
-Use 1 teaspoon for every 20 pounds of a dog's weight.
-Honey can also be mixed with lemon juice.
+A collapsed trachea must be diagnosed and treated by a veterinarian with either medication or surgery, but honey may be a helpful home remedy to relieve some of your dog's honking cough.

 How much honey to feed dogs

-Encourage your dog to lick the honey with words of encouragement, praise, and pets.
+- Praise your dog for consuming the honey.
+Encourage your dog to lick the honey with words of encouragement as well as praise and pets.
 Most of the time, you won't have problems getting dogs to eat (they love a good treat), but the soothing sound of your voice will ease reluctant eaters.